Copyright 2008-2015 Nokia Networks

 from robot.api import logger

-from robot.utils import FileReader, parse_re_flags, type_name
+from robot.utils import FileReader, parse_re_flags, plural_or_not as s, type_name

 from robot.version import get_version